 Steve has been active in the Arlington community.
 He previously served on the Board of Directors of Housing Hope, a nonprofit agency focusing on homelessness issues.
 Steve has been an executive board member of the Citizens Committee for Arlington Schools.
 In 2007 he served as the speaker's bureau chair of the Friends of Cascade Valley Hospital.
 He is the past president of the Arlington Chamber of Commerce and currently serves on the Arlington/Smokey Point Chamber of Commerce board.
 Steve is also the past president of the Arlington Kiwanis Club, and Our Savior's Lutheran Church.

-Steve is an avid runner, basketball player, skier, hockey fan and geocacher.
-Born in Waukegan, IL, he secretly still roots for the Chicago Cubs.
+Steve stays active by running occasional half marathons, skiing, and is an amateur photographer, hockey fan and geocacher.
+Born in Waukegan, IL, he secretly roots for the Chicago Cubs.
 He is married and has two adult sons.

 - Washington, 1984